Abdul07in/rest-api-go-lang/README.md

 - Operation logging
 - Client IP tracking
 - Response times
+- Worker pool metrics

-Each log entry includes a trace ID that can be used to follow a request through all its operations.
+Each log entry includes a trace ID that can be used to follow a request through all its operations, including async processing.

+## Infrastructure

+The application is designed to be highly available and scalable:

+1. **API Servers**:

+   - Multiple replicas for high availability
+   - Resource limits and reservations
+   - Health checks
+   - Rolling updates

+2. **Database**:

+   - MySQL 8.0 with proper timezone config
+   - Automated schema creation
+   - Connection pooling
+   - Index optimization

+3. **Load Balancer**:
+   - Least connections algorithm
+   - Health monitoring
+   - Timeout configurations
+   - SSL termination (optional)

 ## Contributing